Aperture-Development/DiscordAntiSelfbotSpam/README.md

 2. Add a bot to the application and remember the token secret
 3. Just download the 'preparebot.sh' on your server and run it.
 It will automatically install the bot.

-The script is working with:
+The 'preparebot.sh' script is working with:
 - Ubuntu
 - Debian
+The bot itself is compatible with all platforms that support [luvit](https://luvit.io/install.html)

 4. Start your bot using ``./luvit antispam.lua``